 Considerations:

-- Very narrow application focus, primarily wildfire detection and monitoring
+- Narrow application focus, primarily wildfire detection and monitoring

 - Constellation size limits revisit rate compared to larger EO providers